 What’s the travel nursing salary like?

 According to usawage.com, registered nurses are ranked #5 in the list of most popular jobs in Pennsylvania.
-Needless to say, a travel nurse can earn a significant income per hour – coupled with the low cost of living in many areas of Pennsylvania, nurses can save their pennies or splurge to their heart’s content.
+Needless to say, a travel nurse can earn a significant income per hour – coupled with the low cost of living in many areas of Pennsylvania, nurses can save their pennies or splurge to their heart’s content on their traveling nurse salary.
 Income is based on specialty and often varies facility to facility, but the earning potential in Pennsylvania is competitive.

 Nursing License Requirements

-Pennsylvania is not a member of the nurse licensure compact (eNLC) which means to practice travel nursing here, you must be licensed by the Pennsylvania State Board of Nursing after meeting educational requirements, passing a criminal background check upon providing fingerprints (annual requirement) and the national licensing examination.
+Pennsylvania is not a member of the nursing compact states (eNLC) which means to practice travel nursing here, you must be licensed by the Pennsylvania State Board of Nursing after meeting educational requirements, passing a criminal background check upon providing fingerprints (annual requirement) and the national licensing examination.